-The barrels in this picture are 600L capacity and have been filled to approximately 500L.
+The barrels in this picture are 600L and have been filled to approximately 5/6ths capacity.
 When some sherry is removed from the bottom row (also confusingly called the solera – for explanation purposes, I’ll call it the solera row here) for bottling, the amount of sherry removed from this row is replenished with sherry from the row above (1st criadera).
 The sherry removed from the 1st criadera is then replaced with sherry from the 2nd criadera; sherry from the 3rd criadera (not pictured) is used to replenish the 2nd criadera and so on until you reach the final criadera.
 At this point, the cellarmaster draws on the classified, and just fortified, young wine (sobretabla) to fill the top criadera.
 Since a solera system may have many criaderas, in practice the butts are rarely stored on top of each other throughout the entire system.

 So, the youngest wines are only introduced at the top of the system and take many years of blending to descend the scales and make it into the bottle you have on your table.
 Since each butt is a blend, sherry is not usually vintage dated.
 And for those maths nerds amongst you, the quantity of old sherry in the solera row asymptotically trends toward zero.
 In layman’s terms – the solera row, in theory, always contains some of the sherry from the year when the solera system was first filled.